NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The sockets on the satellite boxes compensate for the missing connector sockets on the Saturn module

-If you happened to harbor the misconception there are active electronics in the Smart Cables, we show you proof beyond any doubt there is no active electronics in the Smart Cables.
+If you are still harboring the misconception there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables, we show here, beyond any doubt, there is absolutely no active electronics in the Smart Cables.

 What do the manufacturer mean by this statement?